microsoftgraph/microsoft-graph-docs-contrib/concepts/backup-storage-error-codes.md

 ## Get protection policy API errors

-These error codes apply to the following API
+The error codes in this section apply to the following API:

 - [Get ProtectionPolicyBase](/graph/api/protectionpolicybase-get)